The Appendix: A Geddessian Hyperscraper

 In the eleventh exhibition at the Liebling Haus Project Room, celebrating 100 years of the Geddes plan, Arch.
 Agata Woznizka presents an installation that envisions what Sir Patrick Geddes, Tel Aviv's legendary city planner (1925), would think of the White City's modern development and how he would address it.

-“The Appendix: The Geddessian Hyperscraper” is the 11th project in the Liebling Haus Project Room.
-The space encourages creatives of all disciplines to take an active role in a critical investigation of the question, "What is the White City?" as part of alternative, collaborative and ongoing research that approaches the White City as a platform for contemporary discourse on conservation, urbanism, identity and culture in the city.
+The Appendix: A Goddessesian Hyperscraper is the eleventh exhibition showing in the Liebling Haus Project Room.
+The space encourages creatives of all disciplines to take an active role in a critical investigation of the question, “What is the White City?” as part of alternative, collaborative and ongoing research that approaches the White City as a platform for contemporary discourse on conservation, urbanism, identity, and culture in the city.
 The Project Room is the open end of the permanent exhibition in the Liebling Haus, telling the tale of the White City as a point of departure for a story in the making.
-It is an opportunity to invite the creative community to address current challenges the city is facing on a local and global scale and present different perspectives and alternative narratives.
+It is an opportunity to invite the creative community to address the current challenges the city faces, both locally and globally, and to present different perspectives and alternative narratives.

-Agata Wozniczka is an architect and urban planner.
+Agata Woźniczka is an architect and urban planner.
 A graduate of Wroclaw University of Technology, she is currently pursuing her PhD at the Faculty of Architecture at the PWr Doctoral School, where she researches public spaces of the 21st century and the impact of political initiatives on their typologies.
-She has won numerous architectural and urban planning competitions (including Europan, Passages, AIT Award, Landgut 2050, Z:A:Award, and MBA Kraków).
-She is also a laureate of scholarships from the City of Warsaw, the Exercising Modernity project, the Polish Ministry of Culture and National Heritage, and the Jerzy Grotowski grant.
-Her works have been exhibited at the Louisiana Museum of Modern Art, Ludwig Museum, Budapest and the 17th Venice Architecture Biennale.
-With Mateusz Adamczyk she runs BUDCUD (www.budcud.org), a contemporary design studio operating within the fields of architecture, urbanism and exhibition design.
+She has won numerous architectural and urban planning competitions (including Europan, Passages, AIT Award, Landgut 2050, Z:A Award, and MBA Kraków).